Eaton Park Academy

 - The school delivers a curriculum which supports and promotes a healthy life style.

 - All pupil receive quality Physical Education sessions that are led by experienced and qualified sports coaches.
-These sessions are differentiated to meet the needs of all pupils.
+These sessions are adapted to meet the needs of all pupils.

 - What specialist services and expertise are available at or accessed by the setting?